Kwoth/NadekoBot/README.md

 ### Streaming Tools & Resources

 - [Stream Tools](https://www.theviewbot.com/tools) - Repository of analytical tools to help accelerate your growth rapidly on Twitch and Kick
-- [Kick Statistics](https://theviewbot.com/tools/kick-statistics) - Kick livestream analytics with guides on how to achieve Partner, Pro and Affiliate with Kick.com

 ### Contribution